Posted on Thursday, October 31st, 2024 at 6:35 pm

 Can You Get Punitive Damages for Negligence in Personal Injury_ Image

 Most of your compensation in a Utah personal injury case makes up for your injuries and other losses.
-However, you could recover additional compensation in cases involving intentional wrongdoing or extreme recklessness.
+However, you could recover additional compensation in intentional wrongdoing or extreme recklessness cases.
 This additional compensation, called punitive damages, can significantly increase your claim’s value.
-While you can’t recover punitive damages for simple negligence, you could recover them in other circumstances, as we explain below.
+While you can’t recover punitive damages for simple negligence, you could recover them in other circumstances, as explained below.

 What Are Punitive Damages?